Exercise and Coronary Artery Disease

 Many people think that this is a man's disease.
 However, currently, more women than men die of cardiovascular disease annually in the US.
 Cardiovascular disease kills 10 times as many women each year than does breast cancer (see table below).
 In fact, cardiovascular disease kills more women than the next 14 causes of death combined.

 The table below summarizes some mortality statistics from the American Heart Association Heart Disease and Stroke Statistics - 2013 Update (Go AS, et al. 2013).
-The stats on breast cancer are provided to illustrate how many more women die from CVD and from CHD each year:
+The stats on breast cancer are provided to illustrate how many more women die from CVD and from CAD each year:

 |CAUSE OF DEATH